 End Function

-Here we notice that it has [(arglist)] which refers to arguments of Function statement in Excel VBA.
-The [] around arglist indicates that this part is optional for the Function procedure.
-Now let’s see the parts of a Function argument list.
+[(arglist)] refers to arguments of the Function in VBA.
+The [] around arglist indicate that this part is optional.

 - Optional: